(Enterprise is travelling slowly through one of the special effects department's ubiquitous purple hazes,

 WITCH: In the vessel with a pestle!

 JEAN: Don't you see?
-The pellet with the poison's in the vessel with the pestle.
+The pellet with the poison's in the vessel with

 WITCH: The chalice from the palace has the brew that is true!